mattfenwick/JavaParser/src/notes.md

  - apparently, `SUB` (ASCII 26) is a real character that needs to be matched if it's at the end of the character input stream *before* matching end-of-input.

+ - note from the Java spec on octal escapes:

+> Octal escapes are provided for compatibility with C, but can express only Unicode values \u0000 through \u00FF,
+> so Unicode escapes are usually preferred.

 Parsing/AST: